department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 - Veterans who are filing claims for benefits.
 - Servicemembers who are getting ready to separate from the military.
-- Survivors of Veterans and Servicemembers who may be eligible for benefits.
+- Survivors of Veterans and Servicemembers who may qualify for these benefits.
 </div>